 3 Justification

 SA3 has specified Authentication and Key management for Applications based on 3GPP credentials (AKMA) in TS 33.535.
 The AKMA feature has been used as a solution to protect the communication between the UE and the Application Function (AF) in the scenarios of ProSe, MSGin5G, etc. Considering the current AKMA use cases and potential ones, the roaming aspects have to be considered and specified, which have not been addressed in rel-17 currently.
 Though the roaming aspects have been discussed in SA3 previously, it seems there were still some misunderstandings and inconsistency where a study would help for clarification and completeness, for example, what is the roaming architecture for AKMA and whether there are potential security issues, etc. In addition, as per S3i-200477, SA3 has to make sure the AKMA solutions comply with regulatory requirements.
-Specifically, in roaming scenarios, SA3 was expected to develop a logical network function that can be included within service function chains (both in the HPLMN and VPLMN) to support LI access to communications while allowing encryption to be maintained except at that function.
 Considering above, as well as the discussion between SA3 and SA3-LI, SA3 is expected to have a study item to clarify AKMA roaming architecture and meet LI requirements.

-Besides, AKMA is designed as an IoT friendly feature and is expected to be used into IoT devices.
-When the IoT devices are in the power saving mode, they are unable to initiate AKMA procedures and the secure triggering of the IoT devices are expected.
-This could be achieved by the AKMA push mechanism which is similar to GBA push feature specified in TS 33.223.
-With the GBA push, the NAF can share a secret key with the UE, and to push messages to UE securely, without forcing the UE to contact the BSF to initiate the bootstrapping.
-The GBA push feature is used in scenarios like when UE is unable to initiate the GBA procedures in a broadcast scenario.
-Similarly, it would be beneficial for AKMA to support the push mechanism so that an efficient way of the secure channel establishment between the restricted UE and the AF could be achieved.

-Another aspect is the consideration of introducing Authentication Proxy in AKMA.
+The other aspect is the consideration of introducing Authentication Proxy in AKMA.
 TS 33.222 specifies the use of Authentication Proxy in GBA, where an Authentication Proxy (AP) is a proxy resides between the UE and ASs.
 It helps to reduce the consumption of authentication vectors and/or to minimize SQN synchronization failures, and relieves the AS of security tasks.
 This is beneficial where different application servers (or Application Functions in AKMA) reside in the same trust domain or in the same edge node.
 With the AP, these application servers can rely on the AP to execute AKMA procedures, which is more cost efficient than the case where each application servers execute AKMA procedures separately.
 Since AKMA has been adopted as a solution in MEC, and it is possible that different application servers reside in the same edge cloud or belong to the same service vendor, it is beneficial to consider the feasibility of introducing a similar proxy in AKMA.

 4 Objective